 Now, the broader market is turning to 3D printing companies to create custom parts and products.

-In particular, 3D printers have been very helpful for creating custom medical solutions, auto and electronic parts, and even custom jewelry and fashion pieces.
+In particular, 3D printers have been beneficial for creating custom medical solutions, auto and electronic parts, and even custom jewelry and fashion pieces.

 If 3D printing companies can scale up their operations, they could compete with traditional manufacturing services.

-As 3D printing becomes more accessible to the average consumer, it’s likely that these stocks will continue to rise in value.
+As 3D printing becomes more accessible to the average consumer, these stocks will likely continue to rise in value.